abbeymaniak/ACF_Unique_Field_Guard/README.md

 - **Uniqueness Verification:** Automatically checks for duplicate values in specified ACF fields.
 - **Admin Notices:** Displays clear notifications if a duplicate value is found, guiding users to resolve the issue.
-- **Seamless Integration:** Works with ACF and is compatible with both custom post types and standard WordPress posts.
+- **Seamless Integration:** Works with ACF and is compatible out of the box.
 - **Customizable Settings:** Configure which ACF fields require uniqueness checks through the plugin’s settings.
 - **Secure and Reliable:** Uses WordPress best practices for validation and redirection.